JonathanMEdwards/subtext10/doc/language.md

 - _character_: a unicode character, using a literal of the form `char'a'`
 - `nil`, the unit value, useful in enumerations (see _Choices_)
 - `anything`, the top value used to define generic functions (see _Types_)
-- TODO: fancy text with fonts and formating
+- TODO: fancy text with fonts and formatting
 - TODO: date-times and calendars
 - TODO: media (MIME-typed blobs)